 Today the startup has three products to help fresh produce farmers navigate each stage of the supply chain.
 The irrigation product Ecotron has transformed into a decision-making tool that uses IoT, diagnostics and predictive analytics to optimize irrigation.
 Ecofrost is a portable cold room which enables pre-cooling and on-farm storage of perishable crops, reducing spoilage while helping farmers realize higher prices.
 Finally, Ecozen has recently launched an online marketplace to facilitate pre-cooled, fresh produce sales from Ecofrost units, creating a market.

-This week Ecozen closed a Series A round of funding from some heavyweight investors including impact investment fund manager Caspian and Hivos-Triodos Fund, which is affiliated with Triodos Bank from the Netherlands.
+Today Ecozen has finally closed its Series A round of funding on $6 million from some heavyweight investors including impact investment fund manager Caspian, Hivos-Triodos Fund, which is affiliated with Triodos Bank from the Netherlands, and Sathguru Catalyser’s Innovation in Food & Agriculture Fund (IFA Fund).
 Omnivore, which originally invested in Ecozen in 2015, also participated in the round.
+An earlier undisclosed close was announced in July.

 For Mark Kahn, managing partner of Omnivore, Ecozen’s progression has been natural.
 “We originally met the Ecozen founders back in 2012, when it was a campus startup at IIT Kharagpur.
 They’ve come a long way in the past few years, building the most successful agritech hardware startup in India.
 We’re looking forward to working with Caspian and Hivos-Triodos Fund as Ecozen scales to new heights.”